szyam/business-address/readme.txt

 Tested up to: 4.1.1
 License URI: GPLv2

-Add Business Address in settings screen, and echo throughout site with a shortcode.
+A WordPress plugin to add a Business Address in settings screen, and echo throughout site with a shortcode.

 == Description ==
 Beta